jonboone1/plotlyPowerpoint/README.md

     #run function
     pp.createSlides(charts)

 This will output a file called `output.pptx`.
 I suggest you do not make this your final file, as each time you run this function you will overwrite the powerpoint.
 Create a copy of this file and start to create your analysis/report there.
 From here, you can use `output.pptx` as a slide library, where you can include or delete any chart you create.

-## Documentation